OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

  alt="Alfred Nobel">
 </p>

-Awards are bestowed in chemistry, literature, physics, physiology or medicine, economics, and peace.
 Made available by the Nobel Foundation, the analysed data includes all prize winners from 1901 to 2023.
+In this regard, awards are bestowed in chemistry, literature, physics, physiology or medicine, economics, and peace.

 ### Data Sources